 The Audit Committee is responsible for reviewing, approving and managing the engagement of AtriCure's independent registered public accounting firm, including the scope, extent and procedures of the annual audit and compensation to be paid thereof, and all other matters the Audit Committee deems appropriate, including the independent registered public accounting firm's accountability to the Board of Directors and the Audit Committee.
 The Audit Committee reviewed and discussed with AtriCure's independent registered public accounting firm its judgments as to the acceptability as well as the appropriateness of AtriCure's application of accounting principles and such other matters as are required to be discussed with the independent registered public accounting firm by the Public Company Accounting Oversight Board, the Securities and Exchange Commission and other applicable law and listing standards.
 AtriCure's independent registered public accounting firm is responsible for expressing an opinion on the conformity, in all material respects, of AtriCure's financial statements with accounting principles generally accepted in the United States of America.
-In addition, the Audit Committee has received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence, has discussed with AtriCure's independent registered public accounting firm its independence from management and AtriCure and has considered the compatibility of non-audit services with the independence of AtriCure's independent registered public accounting firm.
+In addition, the Audit Committee has received the written disclosures and the letter from the independent registered public accounting firm 's communications with the Audit Committee concerning independence, has discussed with AtriCure's independent registered public accounting firm is independence from management and AtriCure and has considered the compatibility of non-audit services with the independence of AtriCure's independent registered public accounting firm is independent registered public accounting firm is independence from the general accounting firm is independent registered public accounting firm is independence from management and AtriCure and has considered the compatibility of non-audit services with the independence of AtriCure's independent registered public accounting firm.